BQSKit/bqskit/README.md

 to cite the BQSKit package.

 Additionally, if you used or extended a specific algorithm, you should cite that individually.
-BQSKit passes will include a relevant reference in their documentation.
+Citations can be programatically retrieved for passes and workflows via `get_citations` and/or `gather_citations`.

 ## License